5 Legendary Adaptive Music Games

 4. Quest for Glory V: Dragon Fire (1998)

-Yinon “Mojo Kid” is a game music composer, sound designer and audio programmer who specializes in adaptive music.
-Check out some of his works at MojoKid.com
+Yinon “Mojo Kid” is a game music composer, sound designer, and audio programmer specializing in adaptive music systems.
+Explore his latest work at MojoKid.com.